mead-ml/mead-baseline/docs/classify.md

 ### Status

-This model is implemented in TensorFlow and PyTorch.
+This model is implemented in TensorFlow, PyTorch and DyNet.
 Multi-GPU support can be enabled by passing `--gpus <N>` to the `mead-train`.  `--gpus -1` is a special case that tells the driver to run with all available GPUs.
 The `CUDA_VISIBLE_DEVICES` environment variable should be set to create a mask of GPUs that are visible to the program.

 ### Latest Runs